Sephardic Jews: Permanence of Sephardim in Spain

 According to the genetic study "The Genetic Legacy of Religious Diversity and Intolerance: Paternal Lineages of Christians, Jews, and Muslims in the Iberian Peninsula" at the University Pompeu Fabra of Barcelona and the University of Leicester, led by Briton Mark Jobling, Francesc Calafell, and Elena Bosch, published by the American Journal of Human Genetics, genetic markers show that nearly 20% of Spaniards have Sephardic Jewish markers (direct male descent male for Y, equivalent weight for female mitochondria); residents of Catalonia have approximately 6%.
 This shows that there was historic intermarriage between ethnic Jews and other Spaniards, and essentially, that some Jews remained in Spain.
 Similarly, the study showed that some 11% of the population has DNA associated with the Moors.

-Sephardim in modern Iberia

-Today, around 50,000 recognized Jews live in Spain, according to the Federation of Jewish Communities in Spain.
-The tiny Jewish community in Portugal is estimated between 1,740 and 3,000 people.
-Although some are of Ashkenazi origin, the majority are Sephardic Jews who returned to Spain after the end of the protectorate over northern Morocco.
-A community of 600 Sephardic Jews live in Gibraltar.

-In 2011 Rabbi Nissim Karelitz, a leading rabbi and Halachic authority and chairman of the Beit Din Tzedek rabbinical court in Bnei Brak, Israel, recognized the entire community of Sephardi descendants in Palma de Mallorca, the Chuetas, as Jewish.
-They number approximately 18,000 people or just over 2% of the entire population of the island.

-Of the Bnei Anusim community in Belmonte, Portugal, some officially returned to Judaism in the 1970s.
-They opened a synagogue, Bet Eliahu, in 1996.
-The Belmonte community of Bnei Anusim as a whole, however, have not yet been granted the same recognition as Jews that the Chuetas of Palma de Majorca achieved in 2011.